-Between the wars Hartley returned to America, then moved back to Europe as soon as he had enough money to do so.
+Between the wars, Hartley returned to America and then moved back to Europe as soon as he had enough money to do so.
 He stayed there for about a decade before returning to Maine in 1937.
 Hartley refined his artistic style in the final decades of his life working in Maine.
 Inspired by Cézanne’s beloved Mont Sainte-Victoire, Hartley began to obsessively paint the tallest mountain in Maine, Katahdin.

 Many of his late Maine works included more obvious references to homosexuality, such as his attentively drawn, muscular lobstermen and lumberjacks.

-Hartley painter died in 1943 in Ellsworth Maine, leaving behind him a confounding legacy that is still being pieced together by art historians today.
+Marsden Hartley died in 1943 in Ellsworth Maine, leaving behind him a confounding legacy that is still being pieced together by art historians today.